-Joe Roth is the majority owner of the Seattle Sounders FC.
-His vision to establish Seattle as the soccer capital of the U.S. was a significant catalyst in the success of Sounders FC over the first four years in Major League Soccer.
+Joe Roth is the Majority Owner of the Seattle Sounders FC.
+His vision to establish Seattle as the soccer capital of the U.S. was a significant catalyst in the success of Sounders FC over the first six years in Major League Soccer.
 His foresight has also led to his long-standing achievement in the film and entertainment industry.